logzio/documentation/docs/user-guide/observability/faq.md

 ### What data can AI Agent access upon activation?

-The AI Agent activates when you input a prompt in its interface.
-It is designed to access only the data currently visible in your browser, including your current query, the graphs visible on the screen, and a limited number of logs due to size constraints.
+The AI Agent activates when you enter a prompt in its interface.
+It’s designed to access all your data, including logs, traces, current query, and visible graphs.

-This setup ensures that the AI Agent interacts exclusively with the data you're actively analyzing.
+This setup allows the AI Agent to interact directly with the data you're analyzing, delivering tailored insights and suggestions.

 ### How do I provide feedback or report issues with the AI Agent?